biostatpzeng/pingzeng/publications/methodpaper.md

 :blush:
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 + Genome-wide selection of associated genes and gene-mediated heritability estimation based on genetically predicted expression levels via linear mixed effects models
-+ Scalable and powerful likelihood ratio test for SNP-set based integration association studies
 + Sex difference of genetic architecture in gene expression and its implication on transcriptome-wide association study
 + Prospective evaluation of an asthma prediction model by integrating early risk factors and polygenic genetic score
 + Construction and assessment of an obesity risk model by integrating early exposure factors and polygenic genetic score
-+ A functional integrative analysis for gene-based association study with summary-level GWAS data
 + Identification of egenes by integrating external eQTL information and its applications to TCGA project
 + A mediation analysis perspective for transcriptome-wide association studies
 + A composite null hypothesis testing perspective of gene-based statistical colocalization analysis for complex traits